-The remainder of this report will focus primarily on the General Fund operating budget.
-The General Fund is the City's largest and primary operational fund.
-It is where all of the City's tax revenues are collected and where most essential services, delivered by departments such as Economic and Community Development, Fire, Library, Parks and Recreation, Police, Public Works, and City Administration, are budgeted and accounted for.
+The remainder of the discussion of this report will be focused mainly on the General Fund operating budget.
+The General Fund is the City's largest and core operational fund, where all of the City's tax revenues and the bulk of the essential services are delivered by departments such as Economic and Community Development, Fire, Library, Parks and Recreation, Police, Public Works, and City Administration are budgeted and accounted for.